KindedJ/KindedJ/README.md

 ## Usage

 Evidence-based Higher Kinded Types (HKTs) is a way of emulating HKTs even without explicit language support.
+It is described in the paper [Lightweight higher-kinded Polymorphism](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf) by Jeremy Yallop and Leo White.

 A *datatype* is any class who we want to make into an HKT.
 Examples include List, Future, Optional, Stream, Observable...
 To consider a class a datatype it has to implement the interface `Hk<F, A>`, or provide a wrapper class that does.
 In this interface, the generic parameter `F` is considered the *witness* and the generic parameter `A` the *value*.